Wildlander-mod/Support/Docs/FAQ.md

 ## I am getting a lot of stutter / CTD / Low FPS?

+** Ultimate skyrim will never go above 60 FPS due to limitations of skyrim's engine. if you think 60fps is low - too bad.
+It cannot run any higher*

 Never have Task manager open while running skyrim (not even minimised to task bar).
 If your CTD are occuring during a loading screen - this is your cause.

 Make sure that you haven't included a comma in the "VideoMemorySizeMb" field in ENBlocal.ini